YunoHost/doc/pages/04.applications/10.docs/nodebb/app_nodebb.md

 - [Useful links](#useful-links)

-*NodeBB* is built using the Node.js server-side Javascript platform, delivering unmatched performance.
+*NodeBB* is built using the Node.js server-side JavaScript platform, delivering unmatched performance.
 Building on this high performance platform means fast and dependable performance that will support even the biggest and most active community.

 ### Screenshots